madduck/tptools/README.md

 > [!NOTE]
 > While TournamentSoftware seems to handle a variety of sports, *`tptools` was developed in the context of squash, and squash only*.
 Therefore, it is likely highly squash-specific.
 That said, patches to make it usable across other sports are welcome!

-Under the hood, TournamentSoftware is a Microsoft Access Database (MDB).
+Under the hood, TournamentSoftware is a Microsoft Access Database (MDB) stored in a file that has the extension `.TP`, rather than `.mdb`.
 The mostpart of `tptools` is a collection of classes to make sense of the stored data, and provide usable data structures.
 These classes are arguably kept simple, and they cover only a small part of the functionality of TournamentSoftware, but they are test-covered, and hopefully make it possible to work with the data in ways better than trying to make sense of the actual data structures stored in the MDB file.

 > [!IMPORTANT]
-> The TournamentSoftware database is password-protected, and it is up to you to decide whether you want to obtain this password to be able to read the data, and where to get it. **`tptools` does not include this password, nor will we disclose it**, and none of the tools here will work without it.
+> The TP database is password-protected, and it is up to you to decide whether you want to obtain this password to be able to read the data, and where to get it. **`tptools` does not include this password, nor will we disclose it**, and none of the tools here will work without it.

-In addition to simple Python classes, `tptools` also comprises a number of command-line utilities (using these classes) that are mainly designed to provide the data to other tools:
+In addition to simple Python classes, `tptools` comprises a number of command-line utilities (using these classes) that are mainly designed to provide the data to other tools: